chef-cft/chef-examples/examples/RoleCookbookModel.md

 The image below shows a simplified view of the Role Cookbook ecosystem, along with the steps needed to update a Role Cookbook and publish it to your environment.
-You'll notice the roles end in `_g`, that means "Green", we'll dive into that later as we discuss Blue/Green deployment scenarios.
+You'll notice the roles end in `_g` for "green" and `_b` for "blue" , this is for a typical blue/green deployment scenario.

 ![Role Cookbook Update Process](../images/RoleCookbookModel/role_cb_update_process_2.png)